BristolSTA/uobtheatre-api/README.md

 It should be installed by `make setup`.

-Otherwise it can be install manually with:
+Otherwise, it can be installed manually with:
 ```
 pip install pre-commit
 pre-commit install